sunggyeol/ai-prompt-refiner/INSTALLATION.md

 After installation:
 1. Visit your favorite AI website (Claude, ChatGPT, etc.)
 2. Highlight poorly written prompts or questions
-3. Use the extension to refine them into better AI prompts
+3. Use the extension to optimize them into better AI prompts
 4. Enjoy more effective AI conversations!

 ## 🆘 Need Help?